pungkula1337anka/Voice-Stuff/PythonMediaController.md

 - **4: Python Script** <br>

 Create the file `media_controller.py` inside your /config folder. <br>
-Paste in wall of text at bottom. <br>
+Paste in wall of text at bottom of this page. <br>
+This scipt serves as is, if your looking for transcoding, this is not it.

 <br><br>

 ## 🦆 /config/intent_script.yaml <br>